realAbitbol/twitch_colorchanger/README.md

 - Set `DEBUG=true` for verbose logs

 If issues persist, open an issue with: platform, Python/Docker version, relevant log snippet (exclude tokens).

 ---

-## Technical Documentation

-For developers and technical implementation details:

----